lvillasen/RedPitaya-Muon-Decay/README.md

 This project produces a trigger pulse of 3.3 V amplitude on DIO7_N of the extension connector E1 that can be used as external trigger to an oscilloscope.

+See https://github.com/lvillasen/Muon-Decay-Simulations for Monte Carlo simulations related to the muon-decay experiment.

 ## Memory Map

   ### Memory Loc  Function					      Bits	R/W